Partygate follow-up report to detail attacks by Boris Johnson allies - ExBulletin

 Partygate follow-up report to detail attacks by Boris Johnson allies

-MPs who ruled Boris Johnson lied to Parliament with his party assurances are expected to publish a follow-up report detailing attempts to interfere in the investigation.
+MPs who ruled Boris Johnson lied to the UK Parliament with his party assurances are expected to publish a follow-up report detailing attempts to interfere in the investigation.

-The Privileges Committee published its report on the former prime minister earlier this month, finding he had been in repeated contempt of parliament by deliberately misleading MPs with his party denials before being complicit in a campaign to abuse and bullying.
+The Privileges Committee published its report on the former British Prime Minister earlier this month, finding he had been in repeated contempt of Parliament by deliberately misleading MPs with his party denials before being complicit in a campaign of abuse and intimidation.

 The seven-person panel, which was chaired by veteran Labor MP Harriet Harman but had a Tory majority, used its 106-page report to warn most vocal defenders of Mr Johnson that they themselves would be subject of scrutiny through a special update on attempts to undermine his work. .